howerj/lfsr-vhdl/readme.md

 (high bit set) causes a byte to be read or output.
-This is triggered from reading or writing to any negative address, if multiple peripherals are to be added the address will have to be decoded correctly.
+This is triggered from reading or writing to any negative address, if multiple peripherals are to be added the address will have to be decoded differently.

 For the purposes of simulation `JUMP` will cause the CPU to halt if the jump address is the same as the program counter.
-This will not be implemented in hardware.
+This is not implemented in hardware.

 The program counter uses a 8-bit LFSR to advance, that means only 256 16-bit values can be directly addressed by this CPU, this is not a